jnone001/InteractivePaint/README.md

 	'f' - toggles filled shapes on and off
 	'l' - Changes between the two layers.
 		The application currently has two layers.
 There is no UI Representation for which layer is currently on top at the moment.

+Drawing -

+	Lines

+		When in line mode simply drag your finger across the touch screen to draw lines.
+		The Program supports as many fingers as your multitouch display does.

+	Circles
+		When in circle mode simply put your finger where you want the center of the circle to be.
+		Drag your finger until the desired size of the circle is created

+	Rectangles
+		When in rectangle mode place your finger at the location where you want one of the corners.
+		Drag your finger until you get your desired rectangle size, then lift.

+	Triangles
+		When in triangle mode, the touch of your finger represents the center of the base.
+		Drag your finger to change the height as well as width of the triangle.
+		Release your finger when the desired height and width is created.